Lemoncode/webpack-by-sample/02 Fx/02 Angular/README.md

 ```

 - Now going back into the content, we are just going to require the HTML file.
-In order to load the HTML we need a new loader, in this case we are going to use [raw-loader](https://github.com/webpack-contrib/raw-loader) (there are other avaialble), let's install this loader:
+In order to load the HTML we need a new loader, in this case we are going to use [html-loader](https://github.com/webpack-contrib/html-loader) (there are other avaialble), let's install this loader:

 ```
-npm install raw-loader --save-dev
+npm install html-loader --save-dev
 ```

 - Let's properly configure it into the `webpack.config.js`